-Franklin’s family says eulogy was offensive and distasteful
+AP Exclusive: Franklin’s family says eulogy was offensive

-NEW YORK (AP) — The late Aretha Franklin’s family says it found an Atlanta pastor’s eulogy delivered at the Queen of Soul’s funeral last week to be offensive and distasteful.
+NEW YORK (AP) — The late Aretha Franklin’s family said Monday that it found an Atlanta pastor’s eulogy delivered at the Queen of Soul’s funeral last week to be offensive and distasteful.

-The singer’s nephew Vaughn Franklin said Monday that the family was taken by surprise at the Reverend Jasper Williams Jr.’s words.
-There was heavy social media criticism of his eulogy on Friday.
-Williams described children being in a home without a father as “abortion after birth” and said black lives do not matter unless blacks stop killing each other.
+The eulogist, the Rev. Jasper Williams Jr., was criticized for a political address that described children being in a home without a father as “abortion after birth” and said black lives do not matter unless blacks stop killing each other.
+Franklin’s funeral was on Friday.

-Vaughn Franklin said the family expected a proper eulogy that concentrated on his aunt’s life.
+“He spoke for 50 minutes and at no time did he properly eulogize her,” said Vaughn Franklin, the late singer’s nephew, who said he was delivering a statement for the family.

-Williams’ spokesman said in statement Monday evening that Williams respects the family’s opinion and that he’s sorry they feel that way.
+Franklin said that his aunt never asked Williams to eulogize her, since she didn’t talk about plans for her own funeral.
+The family selected Williams because he has spoken at other family memorials in the past, most prominently at the funeral for Franklin’s father, minister and civil rights activist C.L.
+Franklin, 34 years ago.

 Most Read Nation & World Stories